-Net earned premium increased by \$142.8 million, or 83%, to \$315.2 million for the year ended December 31, 2023 compared to the year ended December 31, 2022 primarily due to the earning of increased gross written premium, and decrease in cession of ceded written premium under our Proportional Reinsurance Contracts as discussed in detail above under "Reinsurance."
+Net earned premium increased by \$55.4 million, or 18%, to \$370.6 million for the year ended December 31, 2024 compared to the year ended December 31, 2023 primarily due to the earning of increased gross written premium and impact of our reinsurance program to ceded written premium under our Proportional Reinsurance Contracts as discussed above under "Reinsurance."

-Years Ended December 31, 2023 2022 Change % Change (\$ in millions) Gross written premium \$ 738.4 \$ 555.7 \$ 182.7 33 % Ceded written premium (389.1) (333.1) (56.0) 17 % Net written premium \$ 349.3 \$ 222.6 \$ 126.7 57 %
+Years Ended December 31, 2024 2023 Change % Change (\$ in millions) Gross written premium \$ 929.0 \$ 738.4 \$ 190.6 26 % Ceded written premium (513.9) (389.1) (124.8) 32 % Net written premium \$ 415.1 \$ 349.3 \$ 65.8 19 %

-Gross written premium increased \$182.7 million, or 33%, to \$738.4 million for the year ended December 31, 2023 compared to the year ended December 31, 2022.
-The increase was primarily due to a 12% increase in net added customers year over year driven by the success of our digital advertising campaigns and partnerships.
+Gross written premium increased \$190.6 million, or 26%, to \$929.0 million for the year ended December 31, 2024 compared to the year ended December 31, 2023.
+The increase was primarily due to a 20% increase in net added customers year over year, driven by the success of our digital advertising campaigns and partnerships.
 We also continued to expand our geographic footprint and product offerings.
-We also saw a 7% increase in premiums per customer year over year due to an increasing prevalence of multiple policies per customer, growth in the overall average policy value, and continued shift in the mix of underlying products toward higher value policies.
-Assumed premium related to car insurance policies written in Texas from our fronting arrangement with a third party carrier in Texas which began in December 2022 also contributed to the increase in gross written premium during the period.
+In addition, we saw a 5% increase in premiums per customer year over year due to an increasing prevalence of multiple policies per customer, growth in the overall average policy value, and continued shift in the mix of underlying products toward higher value policies.
+Assumed premium related to car insurance policies written in Texas from our fronting arrangement with a third party carrier in Texas also contributed to the increase in gross written premium during the period.

-Ceded written premium increased \$56.0 million, or 17%, to \$389.1 million for the year ended December 31, 2023 compared to the year ended December 31, 2022, primarily due to growth in business across all products and the impact of our reinsurance arrangements.
-Under the terms of our Reinsurance Program which became effective July 1, 2023, our overall share under the proportional reinsurance is approximately 55% of premium.
-The Per Risk Cap across the contracts is \$750,000 and contracts are subject to loss ratio caps and variable commission levels.
-In 2022, we decreased the overall share of proportional reinsurance from 70% of premiums to 55% effective July 1, 2022.
-We also purchased a new reinsurance program to protect against natural catastrophe risk in the U.S. that exceed \$80 million in losses effective July 1, 2022.
+Ceded written premium increased \$124.8 million, or 32%, to \$513.9 million for the year ended December 31, 2024 compared to the year ended December 31, 2023, primarily due to growth in business across all products and the impact of our reinsurance arrangements.
+Under the terms of our proportional reinsurance program, we cede approximately 55% of premium and are subject to loss ratio caps and variable commission.
 Other non-proportional reinsurance contracts were renewed with terms similar to expired contracts.
 See "Reinsurance" above for further information.